BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/02_2_Setting_Up_a_Bitcoin-Core_VPS_with_StackScript.md

 If you choose one of the pruned options, it'll probably take a day to download everything.

 So, it might be time for a few more espressos.
+But soon enough, your system will be ready to go, and you'll be read to start experimenting.

+## Summary: Setting Up a Bitcoin-Core VPS by Hand

+Creating a Bitcoin-Core VPS with a StackScript made the whole process quick, simple and (hopefully) painless.

+## What's Next?

+You have a few options for what's next:

+   * Read the [StackScript](2_2__Script_Linode_Setup.stackscript) to understand your setup.
+   * See the other method for setting up a VPS in [§2.1: Setting up a Bitcoin-Core VPS by Hand](02_1_Setting_Up_a_Bitcoin-Core_VPS_by_Hand.md).
-But, when you're ready to go, continue on with [Chapter Three: Understanding Your Bitcoin Setup](3_0_Understanding_Your_Bitcoin_Setup.md), where we'll talk about the files and how you can start experimenting.
+   * Move on to "bitcoin-cli" with [Chapter Three: Understanding Your Bitcoin Setup](03_0_Understanding_Your_Bitcoin_Setup.md).

-## Appendix I: Bitcoin Installation Types
+## Appendix: Bitcoin Installation Types

 **Mainnet.** This will download the entirety of the Bitnet blockchain.
 That's 120G of data (and getting more every day).